As a Commonwealth country, Kenya’s legal system descends from English common law.

 Special Economic Zones (SEZ)

 These are specially designated geographical areas where business-enabling policies, integrated land uses and sector-appropriate on-site and off-site infrastructure are provided to support business.
-The Cabinet Secretary for Industry, Investment and Trade is empowered to designate an SEZ.
+The Cabinet Secretary for Industry, Investment and Trade is empowered to designate SEZ.

 The incentives for SEZ are as follows: